author-as-mentor

 - Finally, I will revise the manuscript, carefully considering the students’ suggestions, and then I will send the revised manuscript to a publisher.
 Hopefully, it will get accepted.
 If it does get accepted, I will include your class in the dedication and I will send you a copy of the new book.

-Here are a few photos from various schools’ Author as Mentor projects:
+Here are a few photos from various schools’ Authors as Mentors projects (used with permission):

 South Bristol School, Maine